agungwiicakk/OJD/README.md

 In the bar chart (Left Top), it's that show that data label "kotak" has more rather than "lingkaran" and "panjang", thats mean my data set is unbalance, it's also will impact to the other categories value.

-the second is about bounding box (right top), mostly data set is in the center of the picture, "persegi" and "lingkaran" has relatif area, but objek "panjang" has more big variation.
+the second is about bounding box (right top), mostly data set is in the center of the picture, "kotak" and "lingkaran" has relatif area, but objek "panjang" has more big variation.

 ![Result](Assets/val_batch1_pred.jpg)
 in this picture that object "kotak" can be detect more accurate due to data set is more stable.